Last Updated on July 15, 2022

 The Google Hangouts scams typically happen when a person trusts someone they’ve met online and sends this person some money.
 For these reasons, people think of Google Hangouts as a dating app, but it depends on who uses the app.

-What is a Google Hangout romance scam?
+What is a Google Hangout Romance Scam?

 So what exactly turns an online conversation on Google Hangouts into a Google Hangout romance scam?
-Well, it starts with a scammer creating a fake profile on dating apps such as Tinder and, yes, even Google Hangouts.
+Well, it starts with a scammer creating a fake profile on online dating apps such as Tinder and, yes, even Google Hangouts.

 Scammers will often contact their intended victims on social media sites like Facebook and Instagram.
 They will often chat or talk to their targets a few times a day to build trust and establish a relationship with them.